Stress and Its Effect on Your Body

 Distress is unhealthy and can cause a range of unpleasant symptoms, including headaches, stomach problems (like IBS), raised blood pressure, pains in your chest, and problems with sleep.
 High levels of stress may also make existing medical conditions worse.
 Another issue that can arise from being over-stressed is that, as human beings, we are programmed to look for the fastest and most effective ways to reduce stress levels quickly, and they aren’t always healthy.
 Smoking, drinking alcohol, or drugs may provide temporary relief.
-Still, in the long term, rather than relaxing you, these substances tend to keep the body in a high-stressed state and can lead to even more problems, like addiction or substance-related health conditions.
+Still, in the long term, rather than relaxing, these substances tend to keep the body in a high-stress state and can lead to even more problems, like addiction or substance-related health conditions.

 Better Ways to Cope with Stress